Football in Australia: History of football codes in Australia

-The Melbourne rules of football (later Victorian and Australian rules) were first codified in 1858 in the Colony of Victoria.
-The current Australian Football League features some of the earliest football clubs in the country, Melbourne Football Club and Geelong Football Club, founded in 1858 and 1859 respectively, these remain Australia's longest running football clubs.
-Australian Football was first played in Australia in 1859.
-By 1864 the code had spread widely and there were as many as a dozen clubs throughout Victoria.
+By 1858 a handful of Melbourne clubs, mostly schools, were also experimenting with public school football, particularly rugby, though concerns were growing about its suitability for adults.
+Among the rugby dissenters in Melbourne were Tom Wills, (himself a rugby player educated at the Rugby School), William Hammersley and J. B. Thompson who would form Australia's oldest football club, the Melbourne Football Club and begin to popularise a new Australian code.
+The Melbourne rules of football (later Victorian and Australian Football) were first codified and played in 1859.
+The current Australian Football League features some of the earliest football clubs in the country, Melbourne Football Club and Geelong Football Club (founded 1859), these remain Australia's longest running football clubs.
+By 1864 the code grew rapidly and there were as many as a dozen clubs throughout Victoria.